namanadani/Monitor-AD-DS-Using-Splunk/README.md

 </div>

 # Project Overview
-This project demonstrates the setup of a virtualized environment with Active Directory on a Windows Server, log collection using Splunk, and the simulation of a Man-In-The-Middle (MITM) attack to analyze security events.
+This project demonstrates the setup of a virtualized environment with Active Directory on a Windows Server, log collection using Splunk, and the simulation of a brute-force attack to analyze security events.
 It highlights network configuration, user authentication, and log monitoring, showcasing practical skills in cybersecurity operations and incident response.
 # Pre-requisites
 - Hypervisor( virtual box, vmware)
 - Windows 10 (Target machine